playframework/play-java-hello-world-tutorial/Hello.md

 1. Refresh your browser and the index page should contain a link to the new `About` page.
 1. Click the link to open the new page.

-> Marcos: since you are just adding a single page, I would do that using `HomeController` instead of creating another one.
-That would simplify the example.
-Ruth: good idea, done.

 ## Use an HTTP request parameter

 As the final part of this tutorial, modify the `About` page to accept an HTTP request parameter.
 First, create an action that accepts a name from the request and outputs it.
 We will introduce an error to demonstrate how Play provides useful feedback.
 Then, bind an HTTP query parameter to the action parameter.
 Finally, create a page template so that you can style the results: